 Ribeirao Preto Sao Paulo, Brazil Travel Guide

-Bus routes cover most areas of the city.
+Bus routes cover nearly all areas of the city.
 The main bus terminal (Estação Rodoviária) serves as the hub for long-distance buses.
-For local city buses, several "terminais urbanos" (urban terminals) exist throughout the city.
-These urban terminals are important transfer points where different bus lines converge, permitting you to switch buses to reach various destinations.
+For the local city buses, several "terminais urbanos" (urban terminals) exist throughout the city.
+These urban terminals are important transfer points where different bus routes converge, permitting you to switch buses to reach various destinations.
 You can often find route maps at these terminals or online.

-Newer buses are increasingly accessible, with ramps and dedicated spaces for wheelchairs.
+Newer buses are increasingly accessible, with ramps and devoted spaces for wheelchairs.
 However, not all buses or bus stops are fully accessible.
 Travelers with mobility challenges may encounter difficulties on older routes or at certain stops.
-Inquire about specific route accessibility if this is a concern.
+Request information on specific route accessibility if this is a concern.

 Understand the general direction or the specific urban terminal nearest to your destination.
 Bus drivers and fellow passengers are often helpful if you need to confirm your stop.